 Child support agreements take into account not only parental income, but also the division of parenting time.
 Both factors may have been substantially impacted by the pandemic.
 Again, a renegotiation of child support that builds in contingencies to the greatest extent possible may be challenging but could also save time and money in the future.

 If you have questions about renegotiating tentative agreements in divorce mediation due to pandemic-related events, one of our caring and experienced mediators can help.
-Contact us today for a free virtual consultation.
+Contact us today for an initial virtual consultation.